Sunday, September 14, 2008

 Total Records Owned: I wanna say between 10 and 12,000.
 I’ve been in a record pool since 1992, so that’s 16 years of getting promos of total shit.
 I spent a few days recently going through records and pulled out 3 or 4,000 records that I didn’t need and put them out in front of my house for someone to take.
 I obviously wasn’t getting rid of anything good and I still ended up keeping a lot of stupid stuff.
 At this point I probably should get rid of some more stuff.
 I’m always going to keep my good records, but there’s still more I could get rid of that mean nothing to me.
 If I had the room and the money I’d spend more time buying good records.

-Another good time happened when I was on tour with Esoteric in England.
+Best Digging Story: I was on tour with Esoteric in England.
 I was supposed to meet with this cat Julian who is one of the record kings over there.
 It never ceases to amaze me how many doors open to music you’ve never heard of when you meet certain record collectors.
 It’s kind of daunting.
 He had a Japanese record of covers of big American songs that were done in the 70’s and 80’s.
 They would have the cover song, but then the next six tracks would be 30 seconds of the bass, drums, horn and the other instruments played completely bare.
 They were breaking down the main parts of the song perfectly for sampling.
 It almost seemed like it was made for radio commercials or something so people could just talk over different instrumental parts of the tracks.
 It was something like 200 pounds, which at the time was around $350 dollars and I ended up buying it.
 I questioned buying it for a while, but I knew I’d never see that record again in my life.
 Julian was just on some other shit.
 When I meet people like Julian who are so heavy in the game, it puts things in perspective.
 It reminds met to not make owning rare records my main focus.
 That attitude took the fun out of record shopping.

 Bonus Pics: DJ Sorce-1 with 7L and Esoteric circa 2003.